Skip to main content

 How will I be taught?

-Teaching of academic modules is delivered primarily through seminars and small-group tutorials, and you’ll have the opportunity to develop your own interests through fieldwork, interdisciplinary study, and other areas of work.
+Academic modules are primarily taught through workshops, masterclasses, seminars and small-group or individual tutorials and supervisory meetings.
+You’ll have the opportunity to develop your own interests through fieldwork, interdisciplinary study, and other areas of work.
+You’ll also have the opportunity to work directly with distinguished visiting musicians from a wide range of backgrounds.

-All postgraduate taught students are expected to attend and participate in a regular postgraduate forum and to attend the school’s research lecture series, which attracts visiting speakers from around the world.
+All postgraduate taught students are expected to attend and participate in a regular postgraduate forum and to attend our research lecture series, which attracts visiting speakers from around the world.

 How will I be assessed?